 Section 6.2: Thesis

-Although a detailed thesis prospectus is not required, a paragraph should be attached to the Notification of Approved Thesis Topic form that includes a clear statement of the problem to be undertaken and the procedure or methodology to be used in the research.
+When submitting the form, the student should attach a short summary of the thesis (no more than a paragraph) that includes a clear statement of the problem to be undertaken and the procedure or methodology to be used in the research.

-When the student has developed a thesis topic acceptable to the advisor, a thesis committee responsible for overseeing the progress of the candidate’s thesis is appointed.
-The graduate/program coordinator in consultation with the student and the student’s advisor appoints the members of the committee.
-This group will consist of at least three members:
+When the student has developed a thesis topic acceptable to the advisor, a thesis committee is convened, responsible for overseeing the progress of the candidate’s thesis.
+The graduate/program coordinator appoints the members of the committee in consultation with the student and the student’s advisor.
+This group will consist, at minimum, of three members:

-- The advisor, who chairs the committee.
+- The advisor, who chairs the committee

-- If appropriate, one or more committee members also may be selected from other departments or schools.
+- If appropriate, one or more committee members also may be selected from other academic units.
 However, the majority of the committee members must be from the student’s home academic unit.

-Special permission must be obtained from the academic college dean for anyone on the thesis committee who does not meet the qualifications stated above.
+Special permission must be obtained from the college dean for anyone on the thesis committee who does not meet the qualifications stated above.

 The graduate/program coordinator, in consultation with the graduate studies committee will, as necessary, review the composition of the proposed committee for appropriate balance, and the topic for strength and suitability.